usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 This discussion assumes basic knowledge of coding, the Internet (including retrieving resources via `file` and `http` protocols, and web-based technologies including HTML.

-XML knowledge is also assumed, while at the same time we are interested to know where this gap needs to be filled.
+XML knowledge is also assumed.
+In particular, XProc uses [XPath                3.1](https://www.w3.org/TR/xpath-31/), the query language for XML.
+This latest version of XPath builds on XPath 1.0, so any XPath experience will help.
+In general, any XSLT or XQuery experience will be invaluable.

 You will also need a programmer's plain text editor, XML/XSLT editor or IDE (integrated development environment) for more interactive testing of the code.